girish-kor/scadence-automation/README.md

 # Scadence Automation — Project Description

-This file provides a concise description of the frontend project and a file-by-file summary.
-It was created because the repository's existing `README.md` could not be opened for editing.

-## Overview

 This is a small responsive React frontend built with Vite.
 It demonstrates a marketing-style landing page for a fictional company "Scadence Automation" that provides industrial automation services (marine, oil & gas, pharma, panel manufacturing, VFD retrofitting, and IoT/cloud integration).

 Key technologies